Is ‘you build it, you run it’ living up to the hype?

 So began “you build it, you run it”—a new way of doing things that merged nicely with the subsequent rise of the collaborative DevOps movement, where breaking down the wall between those who build and those who support was paramount.

 The idea took off—and with good reason.
 Bridging the gap between development and operations makes a lot of sense.
 Why shouldn’t the team that wrote the code—the team intimately familiar with the product—be the one that dons their superhero capes when an incident strikes?
 The practice not only speeds up time to resolution.
-It also brings developers closer to customer feedback and real-time issues.
+It also brings developers closer to customer feedback and real-time issues, helping to facilitate always-on services.

 Clear benefits…and clear challenges